 The Scout Association (UK) Heritage Collection were nice enough to share with me a copy of a letter written by The Council of Jewish Scouters written in April, 1933 asking that the "Swastika" be removed from the Scout Movement.

 Swastika Badges in France

 The Swastika badge was awarded in thanks to adult leaders after many years of service.
 There were three levels of this badge: bronze, silver and gold.
 France has several scout organizations and each had its variation of the badge.
 Examples can be seen at the right.
 This information was obtained from fr.scoutwiki.org/Svastika.
 (By using the Chrome browser, you can get an English translation.)

 The Museum is the home of the World Scout Bureau Memorabilia Collection.
-One of the items they received in 2003 was the plaque below.
-This plaque was obviously presented to the Bureau in the late 1920's or early 1930's from the British Boy Scout Association.
+One of the items they received in 2003 was the plaque to the right.
+This plaque was obviously presented to the World Scout Bureau in the late 1920's or early 1930's from the British Boy Scout Association.

 The Swastika and BSA

 BSA did not develop a Thanks Badge and the only use of the swastika as a pin that was worn by the National Executive Board from 1910 to 1919.
 However, BSA did use the swastika on several books that I have been able to identify.
 The spine of the The Scout's Handy Book in 1913 and the back cover of the Universal Indian Sign Language produced for the 1929 World Jamboree.
 As I previously mentioned, the swastika was a widely used Native American symbol but interestingly, there is no reference to the symbol in the World Jamboree book.